Temporal In-Context Fine-Tuning with Temporal Reasoning for Versatile Control of Video Diffusion Models: Conclusion and Limitation

 \section{Conclusion and Limitation}

-Temporal In-Context Fine-Tuning (TIC-FT) temporally concatenates condition and target frames with intermediate buffer frames to better align with the pretrained model distribution.
-TIC-FT enables a unified framework for diverse conditional video generation tasks and consistently outperforms existing methods in our experiments.
-While efficient, the method is currently limited to condition inputs shorter than 10 seconds due to memory constraints—an important direction for future work.
+\paragraph{Conclusion.} Temporal In-Context Fine-Tuning (TIC-FT) offers an efficient framework for adapting pretrained text-to-video diffusion models to diverse conditional video generation tasks that leverage contextual information from demonstrations.
+TIC-FT temporally concatenates condition and target frames with intermediate buffer frames to better align with the pretrained model distribution.
+This design enables a unified and efficient framework for diverse conditional video generation tasks, consistently outperforming existing methods in both condition fidelity and visual quality.
+TIC-FT achieves these gains without architectural modification and operates with significantly lower computational cost.

+\paragraph{Future Directions.} TIC-FT currently assumes paired condition–target data per task.
+Generalizing to multi-task or zero-shot settings, where a single TIC-FT model can adapt to heterogeneous tasks without retraining, represents an exciting avenue for future research.
+Furthermore, while our method has been validated on both synthetic and real-world datasets (e.g., SSv2), expanding datasets to more complex human motion and long-horizon dynamics will further strengthen its generalization ability.